Ethiopia hero image

 • Continue to Bahir Dar for Lake Tana boat rides to Ura Kidane Mehret monastery and Blue Nile Falls trek.

-• Simien Mountains add lodge or campsite stays with guided ridge walks and conservation storytelling.
+• The Simien Mountains add lodge or campsite stays with guided ridge walks and conservation learning.

 Rift Valley & Southern Experience

-• Head south to Bishoftu crater lakes or Lake Langano for retreat pacing, water activities, and partner planning.
+• Head south to Bishoftu crater lakes or Lake Langano for retreat pacing, light activities, and partner planning.

 • Arba Minch and Konso introduce tribal heritage, weaving cooperatives, and community development partners.